 And here's where it even gets worse than that.

-Because I don't know if you've ever noticed while Mayor Bass was busy cutting off the fire department's budget to the bone.
+Because I don't know if you've ever noticed while Mayor Bass was busy cutting off the fire department's budget to the bone, he somehow did manage to find hundreds of millions of dollars for green energy conversion for the port of Los Angeles.

 This ought to make everybody in the Southland in LA pretty pissed off.

-Thank you, EPA administrator, Michael Regan for your support of our vision, a zero emissions future, said Karen Bass with this funding, the nation's busiest port will be able to continue to reduce greenhouse gas emissions, improve air quality.
+With this funding, the nation's busiest port will be able to continue to reduce greenhouse gas emissions, improve air quality.

 Well, how's the air quality out there today?

-I don't think it's doing too well in LA today.
+I don't think it's doing too well in L.A. today.

-Together in partnership with the federal government, industry, labor, environmental justice groups, we are building a greener, healthier LA.
+Together, in partnership with the federal government, industry, labor, environmental justice groups, we are building a greener, healthier L.A. doesn't look like it to me.

-The port and its private sector partners will match the EPA grant with an additional $236 million, bringing the total new investment in zero emissions programs at the Port of Los Angeles to $644 million, and provide $50 million for community-led zero emissions grant program workforce development and related engagement activities.
+The port and its private sector partners will match the EPA grant with an additional $236 million, bringing the total new investment in zero-emissions programs at the Port of Los Angeles to $644 million and provide $50 million for community-led zero-emissions grant program, workforce development, and related engagement activities.

-Well, I mean, I don't see anything in there about the money to fix the broken fire hydrants and or any monies to hire the firefighters that she laid off.
+Well, I mean, I don't see anything in there about the money to fix the broken fire hydrants or any monies to hire the firefighters that she laid off.

 But according to the press release, in addition to the EPA grant, you know, there were still gazillions left over in her budget for green energy conversion.

-In August, LA launched their first 100% electric full-size street sweeper in the U.S. The city itself installed nearly a hundred level two chargers and twelve fast chargers for electric vehicles throughout the city.
+The city itself installed nearly 100 level two chargers and 12 fast chargers for electric vehicles throughout the city.

 And meanwhile, they're not taking care of the basic predictable safety needs of homeowners in California.